|

 Stipe: jointed at base, straw-colored, glabrous or scattered with thin light-brown scales, vascular bundles: 3.

-Blade: pinnatifid, lanceolate, usually widest near middle, occasionally at or near base, herbaceous, rachis with a row of hairs above, a diagnotic feature, also on the pinnae midrib.
+Blade: pinnatifid, lanceolate, usually widest near middle, occasionally at or near base, herbaceous, rachis downy above, a diagnostic feature, also on the pinna midrib (costa).

-Pinnae: 10 to 20 pair, linear with a long-acuminate tip, to 8 cm, is the most common form, but rounder tips also found; margins fiely serrate or crenate; veins free.
+Pinnae: 10 to 20 pair, linear with a long-acuminate tip, to 8 cm, is the most common form, but rounder tips also found; margins finely serrate or crenate; veins free.

-Sori: round, discrete, midway between margin and midrib to nearly marginal; on all but the lowest pinnae of fertile fronds, indusium: absent, sporangia: yellow to brown at maturity, maturity: late fall to spring.
+Sori: round or sometimes oval when immature, discrete, less than 3 mm diam, midway between margin and midrib to nearly marginal; on all but the lowest pinnae of fertile fronds, indusium: absent, sporangia: yellow to brown at maturity; paraphyses absent, maturity: late fall to spring.

 Synonyms